Destiny 2: Shadowkeep: Reception

 IGN praised the new armor system for allowing more flexibility, but felt the campaign ended too abruptly, "Unfortunately, the excitement ends just as quickly as it begins when, only four or five hours later, the story grinds to a halt so abruptly it might give you whiplash.
 Precisely when the stakes seem to be the highest, they drop you back into a patrol zone and leave you to discover that the campaign has ended with absolutely no fanfare".
 While criticizing the lack of change compared to Forsaken, GameSpot enjoyed the new raid added to the game, "Garden of Salvation continues the tradition of including strange and fun mechanics that push your limits of skill and team coordination.
 It's one of the shorter raids with only four encounters, but includes big, exciting pieces...
 Garden of Salvation isn't quite the equal of the massive Forsaken raid, Last Wish, but it's a highlight of Shadowkeep for certain".
 PC Gamer felt the progression was streamlined for the better in Shadowkeep, especially through the ways the player gained XP "There's a renewed focus on bounties now, with each vendor offering a powerful reward if you complete a set number within a week.
 Thanks to the XP awards now granted by bounties, which award progress along a season pass full of goodies as well as powering up the new seasonal artefact, the steady tick of treats keeps things moving at a nice pace".
 PCGamesN praised the soundtrack for the expansion, "Shadowkeep’s chilling new score – all choral chants and nails-on-a-chalkboard strings – can be heard in Sorrow’s Harbour, but really shines in the campaign’s creepiest moments; when you’re swarmed by Thrall in a reprise of the opening stages of the Crota’s End raid, or when the sinister phantoms of dead Guardians flock around you in the depths of the Hellmouth".

+During the 23rd Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated the Shadowkeep expansion for "Online Game of the Year".